Peachtree Road (album)

-Peachtree Road is the twenty-seventh studio album by British musician Elton John, released on 9 November 2004.
+Peachtree Road is the twenty-seventh studio album by the British musician Elton John, released on 9 November 2004.
 The album was named after Peachtree Road, the northern part of Peachtree Street in Atlanta, where one of John's four homes is located.
 This is the only album during his long career on which John has sole credit as producer, although on some previous projects he was listed as a co-producer, with Clive Franks (on A Single Man, 21 at 33 and parts of The Fox), or Greg Penny (on Duets and Made in England).
 It was recorded in January 2004.

 Despite its generally positive reviews, Peachtree Road was one of John's lowest-selling contemporary efforts, reaching No. 17 on the US Billboard 200 upon its release, yet only managing No. 21 on the UK Albums Chart, making it one of his rare albums to miss the top ten in his homeland.
 In the US, it was certified gold in December 2004 by the RIAA.
 It debuted at No. 12 in Denmark in November 2004, its highest chart placing in that country and peaked at No. 11 in Switzerland.